-- Oral medications.
-These may include medicines that block nerve impulses to sweat glands to reduce sweat output.
+- Oral medications that block nerve impulses to sweat glands

-Surgery is generally reserved for severe cases of hyperhidrosis, when more-conservative treatments have failed.
+Surgery is generally reserved for severe cases of hyperhidrosis, when other treatments have failed.
 At Mayo Clinic, surgery is most successful in treating hand and underarm hyperhidrosis.
 If excessive sweating occurs just in your armpits, removing the sweat glands there may help.
-At Mayo Clinic, this can be accomplished via liposuction through very small incisions.
+At Mayo Clinic, this can be accomplished with liposuction through very small incisions.

 Many Mayo doctors perform hyperhidrosis nerve surgeries through just one small incision, typically measuring less than 1/2 inch (1 centimeter).
 This can shorten recovery time and reduce postoperative pain.